CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 2.5 User Documentation
 > JD: A section of what?
 If you do have bug workarounds, just let me know when you submit the papers/code (which will be a repo clone, btw).

-A section with the Chess rules will be included, along with some initial basic tips to give the user a good idea on how to start playing chess.
+The Chess rules will be included within the game, along with some initial basic tips to give the user a good idea on how to start playing chess.
 (Aside, in case there are any bugs that were not able to be fixed at time of product delivery, perhaps to include and list of possible workarounds?)

 ### 2.6 Assumptions and Dependencies